HR Business Partner

 Prepare for hearing

 We will meet with you and your witnesses to talk about Employment Tribunal procedure and what to expect at the hearing.
-We will involve the barrister in this meeting so that you can get to know them ahead of the hearing.

 Hearing – us

 By the time we get to the hearing, you’ll be feeling confident and ready for the day.
 You’ll have spoken with your barrister and won’t need us around.
 But, if you want a friendly face and extra support on the day, we’re happy to come with you.
 We may need to charge a little extra but will agree this with you in advance.